FTC7393/evlib_book/src/intro/setup.md

 *(Andrew Hunt and David Thomas, The Pragmatic Programmer)*

 Android Studio is an "IDE", or Integrated Development Environment.
 It serves the same purpose as a text editor, but has "Integrations", such as automatically formatting code and working with version control (TODO: Link this to version control page).
-The most relavant integration for FTC is donwloading code onto android devices.
+The most relevant integration for FTC is donwloading code onto android devices.

 To install Android Studio for Windows or MacOS computers, go to [the Android Studio site](https://developer.android.com/studio/) and follow the installation instructions for your OS.
 For \*nix operating systems, follow the distribution-dependent instructions for installing Android Studio.